lorriman/HealthExpenditureCountries2019/README.md

 ## data differences

 The exercise was inspired by a chart on facebook showing absolute dollar denominated expenditure on health expenditure with the USA far outspending everyone else for a worse death rate.
-But more meaningful is a comparison by GDP per capita.
+But more meaningful is a comparison by percentage GDP per capita.
 Well, Grok had the USA as the outlier, like the chart on facebook, but Gemini had it about the same as Germany and Portugal.
 One makes a political point the other doesn't.
 I haven't followed this up to find out the truth.